datajoint/datajoint-github-page/_posts/2015-05-05-restrictions.md

 In formal [relational algebra](http://en.wikipedia.org/wiki/Relational_algebra), restrictions by another relation are known as [semijoin](http://en.wikipedia.org/wiki/Relational_algebra#Semijoin_.28.E2.8B.89.29.28.E2.8B.8A.29) (`&`) and [antijoin](http://en.wikipedia.org/wiki/Relational_algebra#Antijoin_.28.E2.96.B7.29) (`-`).

-### Restriction by a structure array
+## Restriction by a structure array
-Relations can be represented in MATLAB by structure arrays.
-Restriction by a structure array has the same meaning as restriction by another relvar.
+Relations can be represented in MATLAB by structure arrays, and dicts of a list of dicts in Python.
+Restriction by a data structure has the same meaning as restriction by another relvar.

-For example,
+For example, in Matlab,

 ```
 rel = common.TpSession & struct('animal_id', 14526)